Mitigating the barren plateau problem in linear optics: The barren plateau problem in linear optics

 \subsection{Bosonic cost landscapes}

-Let us first study the functional form of the cost function of Eq.~\eqref{eq:general_cost_function} for an arbitrary observable $H$.
-If we insert $n$ bosons into an $N$-mode interferometer and vary a single phase shifter, say the $j$th one, whilst keeping the rest fixed, then the cost function is given by the real trigonometric polynomial
+The previous section has demonstrated that if our particles have fermionic statistics, they are less susceptible to the barren plateau problem.
+In order to further investigate the difference between bosonic and fermionic linear optics, let us now study the functional form of the cost function of Eq.~\eqref{eq:general_cost_function} for an arbitrary observable $H$.
+If we insert $n$ bosons into an $N$-mode interferometer and vary a single phase shifter, say the $\mu$th one, whilst keeping the rest fixed, then the cost function is given by the real trigonometric polynomial

 where $c_k$ are coefficients that depend upon details of the rest of the interferometer and $H$.
 See Appendix \ref{app:cost_landscape} or Ref.~\cite{gan2022fock} for the proof.
 We refer to this as the \textit{bosonic cost landscape}.